 Each of the plant extracts were first examined diseased and extraneous materials were removed, washed thoroughly in running water, drained and air dried at 30°c room temperature until ready to grind.
-The samples will then be processed first into powdered form to increase surface area and enhance extraction.
-After grinding, a portion of the grounded extracts will be taken out in a beaker two for each then added accurately measured aqueous solution (water) and ethanol separately then allow to stand for 24 hours before filtering using filter paper or cheese cloth.
+The samples were then processed first into powdered form to increase surface area and enhance extraction.
+After grinding, a portion of the grounded extracts were taken out in a beaker two for each then added accurately measured aqueous solution (water) and ethanol separately then allow to stand for 24 hours before filtering using filter paper or cheese cloth.